charlierobson/In_nihilum_reverteris/md/G.md

 Well, you know, said Anton, with a chuckle, when you buy a new bed at our age, its not inconceivable that itll last you to the end of your life.

-Karl gazed at the pistol in his hand and then [1made his bed his Deathbed].
+Karl gazed at the pistol in his hand and then  made his bed his Deathbed.